 - Tuberculosis - Advanced Concepts

 - Each student must complete an Office of International Affairs (OIA) application online and submit a fee of $150.
 After you have completed your OIA application, you will be signed up for a supplemental health insurance policy and charged a fee of $1.61 per day for the duration of the GHE.

 - The student is responsible for taking the preceptor evaluation form to the rotation and returning it to the OGH after the rotation.

 - The student is required to write a detailed report of their experience and upload it to the Carmen dropbox (document must be submitted in Microsoft Word).
-The dropbox is located in the Carmen course titled, "Global Health Education 2013-2014."
+The dropbox will be located in the Carmen course titled, "Global Health Education 2014-2015."

 - The student must complete a course and site evaluation on medStar.